-Week 4 (Oct 1): Political Representatives and Political Leaders
+Week 4 (Oct 7): Political Representatives and Political Leaders

-- Keating, Michael.
+Keating, Michael.
 1991.
-"Parties and Elections."
-In Comparative Urban Politics: Power and the City in the United States, Canada, Britain and France.
-Aldershot: Edward Elgar, pp. 43-49. - Stone, Clarence.
+Parties and elections."
+In Comparative Urban Politics: Power and the City in the United States, Canada, Britain and France, 43-49.
+Aldershot: Edward Elgar.

+Stone, Clarence.
 2008.
-"Political Leadership in Urban Politics."
-In Marion Orr and Valerie C. Johnson, eds.
-Power in the City: Clarence Stone and the Politics of Inequality.
-Lawrence, KS: University Press of Kansas, pp. 136-157 - Copus, Colin.
+Political leadership in urban politics.
+In Power in the City: Clarence Stone and the Politics of Inequality, ed.
+Marion Orr and Valerie Johnson, 136-157.
+Lawrence, KS: University Press of Kansas.

+Urbaniak, Tom.
 2014.
-"Councillors' perspectives on democratic legitimacy in English local government: Politics through provision?"
-Urban Research and Practice 7(2): 169-181.
+Studying mayoral leadership in Canada and the United States.
+International Journal of Canadian Studies 49:205-227.